MEET THE MOVEMENT

 Resource and Operations Manager

-Jessa has been with GRACE since 2021 and served as a research intern and investigations assistant before taking up her current role.
-She studied philosophy and classical languages at Wheaton College (IL) and is currently pursuing a focused MTS at Duke University, where she will complete a project that examines rebuke, discipline, and church governance practices in the Christian tradition.
-She has spoken professionally before religious and child-protection-worker audiences on abusive uses of Scripture and the positive role Scripture can play in abuse prevention in faith communities.
+Jessa Godek has been with GRACE since 2021 and served as a research intern and investigations assistant before taking up her current role.
+She is currently pursuing a masters degree at Duke Divinity School and has spoken professionally on abusive uses of Scripture and the positive role Scripture can play in abuse prevention in faith communities.
 She lives in the Carolinas.

 Jacquelynn M. Dyer, MPNA